Meet the team

-I was involved in setting up the group when my teenagers were little, and it is wonderful for be back with the youngest of my brood, and especially to be looking after the new Mamas at Gentle Days while Kerry takes some time off with her little one.
+I was involved in setting up the group when my teenagers were little, and it is wonderful for be back with the youngest of my brood, and especially to be looking after the new Mamas at Gentle Days.

 I love Steiner education because of the gentle care and attention that goes into every aspect of the groups, from the feel of the place and the natural materials and hand-made toys, to the love surrounding the children and the warm and supportive relationships developed between parents.
 It made all the difference to me as a new parent, and I'm glad to be able to share that experience with others.